frontenddogma/css-optimization-basics/manuscript/operation.md

 C> _Example: High level block elements, then text level elements, then classes and IDs, [&c.](https://meiert.com/en/blog/how-to-order-css-selectors/)_

-Although it seems that many teams of web developers have survived without a firm idea of how to arrange selectors, only when we have some sense of order can we truly get to consistent style sheets (granted that this is our goal), and, more importantly, do we ever have a chance of eliminating extra work through haphazard by-chance ordering.
+Although it seems that many teams of web developers have survived without a firm idea of how to arrange selectors, only when we have some sense of order can we truly get to consistent style sheets (granted that this is our goal).
+More importantly, only then do we ever have a chance of eliminating extra work through haphazard by-chance ordering.
 As we’ll see with the avoidance of repetition, that extra work is otherwise awaiting us.

-Accordingly, the lack of initiatives and options for selector orders should give us much to think and something important to work on community-wise.
+Accordingly, the lack of initiatives and options for selector orders should give us much to think about and something important to work on community-wise.
 If you’re in a position to do so, consider what we do have and help us come up with additional options and, perhaps, a standard.

 ### Simplicity

 Making code simpler is the next optimization goal.
-However, the goal of code simplicity is often also a goal of code minimalism, and simplicity and minimalism don’t necessarily correlate—they don’t correlate in our coming case of shorthands, indeed not, though they do when we speak about character minimization as part of production optimization.
+However, the goal of code simplicity is often also a goal of code minimalism.
+Simplicity and minimalism don’t necessarily correlate—they don’t correlate in our coming case of shorthands, yet they do when we speak about character minimization as part of production optimization.

 The goal of simplicity is important: Optimizing for it makes code more understandable and, in most cases, faster.
 It makes our work easier.
-And it probably generally makes our work better, because using simple and little code challenges ourselves as craftspeople.
+And it probably generally makes our work better, because using simple and concise code challenges ourselves as craftspeople.

 #### ID and Class Naming